Sc0tticus/yelp-react/TutorialNotes.md

 -created grey bar under search menu that diplays your search results.

 Chapter #16
-Added Filter Icons and $ symbols on the Icons in the Search Results gray section below the search bar
+Added Filter Icons and $ symbols on the Icons in the Search Results gray section below the search bar.